Jesseatgao/bdownload/README.md

   * The `check_certificate` parameter specifies whether to verify the server's TLS certificate or not.
 It defaults to `True`.

-  * `ca_certificate` specifies a path to the preferred CA bundle file or directory with certificates of trusted CAs.
+  * `ca_certificate` specifies a path to the preferred CA bundle file (.pem) or directory with certificates in PEM format of trusted CAs.
+If set to a path to a directory, the directory must have been processed using the `c_rehash` utility supplied with OpenSSL, according to `requests`.
+NB the cert files in the directory each only contain one CA certificate.

   * `certificate` specifies a client certificate.
 It has the same meaning as that of `cert` in `requests.request()`.